RUST stands for Replacing, Removing, or Upgrading Underground Storage Tanks.

 A large amount of time is spent on conducting a thorough investigation into the current and historical uses of the property under review.
 This is done by reviewing governmental and historical records.
 As seen in the table above - this takes up to 28 hours.

 Many Phase I providers turn to Environmental Data Resources (EDR), a company that tailors their products to comply with the ASTM Standard.
 EDR searches hundreds of federal, state, local, and tribal databases using the property as the focal point.
-An EDR database package for a Phase I costs about $375.
+An EDR database package for Phase I costs about $375.

 Local governmental agencies are also contacted for records related to the property under review.
 These agencies can include local fire departments, environmental health agencies, building departments, and tax assessors (for verifying property characteristics).
-Some agencies have their files available online, others will copy requested files and mail a CD, and others require an in person visit to their office to review the files.
+Some agencies have their files available online, others will copy requested files and mail a CD, and others require an in-person visit to their office to review the files.

-Historical records such as air photos, street directories, topographic maps, and fire insurance maps (Sanborns Maps) are also reviewed to provide information on past uses of a subject property.
+Historical records such as air photos, street directories, topographic maps, and fire insurance maps (Sanborns Maps) are also reviewed to provide information on past uses of the subject property.
 For example, if the local governmental agencies have no records of any USTs being used at the property, but an air photo from 1949 shows a gas station canopy on the property, then we’ll cross-check the historical street directories to see if a gas station existed at the property during this year.

 Along with records review, interviews are conducted, the site is inspected, and a report of findings is prepared - according to the table estimate, up to 29 hours of work.